jdavidaguil/life-sim/FINDINGS.md

 ## Finding 3 — Richer perception increases strategy diversity, not mean fitness

-Phase 3 added three inputs to the scoring function:
+Phase 3 added three inputs to the scoring function: resource gradient direction, local agent density as a continuous signal, and relative energy compared to the population mean.
-- Resource gradient direction
-- Local agent density as a continuous signal
-- Relative energy compared to the population mean

 **Energy awareness rose in all four conditions** compared to Phase 2.
 But mean population did not increase.
-The key effect is behavioral diversification: Phase 3 populations diverge more across seeds than Phase 2.
+The effect is behavioral diversification: Phase 3 populations diverge more across seeds than Phase 2.
 Different seeds reach different trait attractors under identical conditions.

-More information enables more viable strategies — it does not select for one better dominant strategy.
+More information enables more viable strategies — it does not immediately select for one better dominant strategy.
+The representational limit of the trait vector meant that richer inputs could shift which traits were emphasized, but couldn't encode the conditional behavior the neural genome eventually found.

-### Phase 2 vs Phase 3 — Condition A (Baseline)
+### Phase 2 vs Phase 3 — Condition A

 | Trait | Phase 2 | Phase 3 |
 |-------|---------|---------|